Spiritual Journey

 The loving branch from which our children soar grows from the tree which is rooted in God's love.

-The tree, The Lord's creation, represents our school.
-It is the solid and supportive foundation created by our school family and is underpinned by our strong Christian distinctiveness which runs through all that we do.
+The tree, God's creation, represents our school. our branches are firm, solid and supportive, underpinned by our strong Christian distinctiveness which runs through all that we do.

-Our school family wraps children in wings of kindness as they begin to grow their own wings, so that we can all fly high together to make the world a better place.
+Our school family nourishes our children in a nest of kindness as they begin to grow their own wings, so that we can all fly high together to make the world a better place.

-From the safety and security of our loving branch children have the confidence to flourish, soar and the voice to be heard under God's guidance.
+From the safety and security of our loving branches children have the confidence to flourish and soar.

-As our children set out on the adventure of a lifetime, those surrounding them, supported by the love of God, will make sure that each and every child has the courage and resilience to follow their dreams.
+When the children in our care set out on the adventure of a lifetime, those surrounding them, supported by the love of God, will make sure that each and every child has the courage and resilience to follow their dreams and meet life's challenges.

 Our vision statement is not just intended for the children but is a promise which we all make to each other; children, teachers, parents, family, church and the community.